dphfox/technical-fluff/_posts/2024-04-16-monotonic-painting.md

 The dependency itself only has one dependency - the object that was invalidated earlier.

-This object will have a newer `time`, which means the dependency - and by extension - the original queried object - has experienced a meaningful change and will have to recompute.
+This object will have a newer `time`, which means the dependency has experienced a meaningful change and will recompute.

-We don't have to recompute the dependency right now, because the original object might not choose to depend on this dependency anymore when it recomputes.
-However, we *are* now aware that it will need to be recomputed for sure if it *is* queried.
-You should temporarily cache this information so you can skip re-doing these checks in case this dependency is queried during the computation.

-Anyway, the original object has the go-ahead to recompute, so it clears its dependencies and runs its computation.
+If the new value is discovered to be meaningfully different, the original object has the go-ahead to recompute.
+In that case, it clears its dependencies and runs its computation.
 It decides to depend on a nearby object, and the usual recursion occurs.

 <figure>
     <img src="/assets/posts/monotonic-painting/level-3-recurse.svg" alt="A chain of dependencies are queried originating from the bottom object.">
 </figure>

 And, as the computations complete, each object is painted as valid.
-If the change was meaningful, it's also given that monotonically increasing `time`.
+If those changes were meaningful, they're also given that monotonically increasing `time`.

 If all of the changes are meaningful, you get the familiar picture: